 For the most part, Old Medina is a large marketplace where you can haggle vendors selling eclectic items such as oils, leather goods, spices, materials and more.
 There are also a ton of small cafes and eateries that offer some of the best homemade Moroccan dishes in the city.

 (Image source: Made in Casablanca)

 Casablanca is a destination that can’t be avoided when visiting Morocco.
-It’s deep history and mix of age-old cultures makes it a real gem for culture lovers.
+Its deep history and a mix of age-old cultures make it a real gem for culture lovers.